ColoradoChristianUniversity/CIS-230-SP25/Ethics/BradyPacheco/Week09Ethics-BradyPacheco.md

 * I could get the raise I desire
 * Teammate gets to be honest
-* Teammate is not "thrown to the wolves" in a higher paid postion he is unready for
+* Teammate is not "thrown to the wolves" in a higher paid position he is unready for

 #### 2. Cons